 Q: What happens if a station chooses the must-carry option?

 A: Must-carry stations are generally guaranteed carriage on the cable system on a preferred channel number.
-Local commercial television stations have the option of electing must-carry status or retransmission consent status, while local noncommercial television stations may only seek carriage on a must-carry basis.
+Commercial television stations have the option of electing must-carry status or retransmission consent status, whereas noncommercial television stations may only seek carriage on a must-carry basis.